 Bank of America poaches Citi's Regniez to co-head France investment banking

-LONDON, May 4 (Reuters) - Bank of America BAC.N has hired Emmanuel Regniez from Citigroup C.N to co-head its investment banking franchise for France as it seeks to strengthen its network of European hubs after Brexit, according to a memo seen by Reuters.
+LONDON, May 4 (Reuters) - Bank of America BAC.N has snapped up Emmanuel Regniez from Citigroup C.N to co-head its investment banking franchise for France as it seeks to strengthen its network of European hubs after Brexit, according to a memo seen by Reuters.

-Regniez will co-head the unit with Jerome Morisseau and will work closely with Stephane Courbon and Laurent Vieillevigne - respectively chairman of corporate and investment banking division for France and vice chairman of investment banking for France.
+Regniez will share the investment banking leadership for France with Jerome Morisseau and will work closely with Stephane Courbon and Laurent Vieillevigne - respectively chairman of the bank's corporate and investment banking division for France and vice chairman of investment banking for France.

+Regniez has 26 years of investment banking experience having worked for Nomura and Credit Suisse CSGN.S and most recently Citi, where he ran investment banking and sponsor coverage for France.

+His move comes as Bank of America is building out its senior team in France to expand its client base in Europe's second biggest M&A market, according to Refinitiv's first quarter data.

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))